AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

 >
 > There is no longer a need to log a support ticket to get "AEM Version Updates" disabled.

 If "AEM Version Updates" is active (i.e. updates are running or are queued to be run), the ingestion will not begin and the user interface presents the following message.
 Once the updates are complete, the ingestion can be started.
-Cloud Manager can be used to see the current state of the updater and the pipelines of the program.
+Cloud Manager can be used to see the current state of the pipelines of the program.

 >[!NOTE]
 >